What's in it for you

 - Open the Library tab and locate the asset that has multiple pages.

 - Click the asset to open the detail panel.
-Find the permissions in the right pane and click Edit.
+Find the permissions in the right pane and click the pencil icon.

 - Find the Allow page separation settings.
 This box is checked by default.
 When enabled, your sales reps can mix and match all pages of this document with other content.
 Disabling this option means that your sales rep can't select pages to share and the document will always be shared as a whole.